 The Department of Hand and Reconstructive Microsurgery provides comprehensive clinical services for all trauma and diseases affecting the hand, wrist and upper limb.
 Our hand specialists also provide round-the-clock microvascular service for upper limb and lower limb trauma, as well as for the hospital liver transplant programme.
 We have contributed significantly towards research and development of Hand Surgery and Reconstructive Microsurgery, and also trained many fellows from the region and beyond, who have since returned to start and advance these fields in their respective home countries.
 Many aspiring surgeons also continue to come and receive training at the Microsurgery Skills Laboratory.
 It is hoped that continued research and teaching will allow us to contribute to and shape the future of hand surgery in the world.

 The Department of Hand and Reconstructive Microsurgery was established in 1991, but its origin dates further back.

 In 1985, the Hand Surgery Unit was officially established at the Singapore General Hospital.
-When the university staff moved to the National University Hospital in 1989, Professor Pho started a hand division within the discipline of orthopaedic surgery.
+When the university staff moved to the National University Hospital in 1989, Emeritus Professor Robert Pho started a hand division within the discipline of Orthopaedic Surgery.
 An independent Department of Hand and Reconstructive Microsurgery was established on 1 December 1991.
-The founding staff were Professor Robert Pho as Chief, Associate Professor K Satkunanantham and Associate Professor V P Kumar as Consultants, and Mr Kour Anam Kueh as Senior Lecturer / Senior Registrar.
+The founding staff were Emeritus Professor Robert Pho as Chief, Professor K Satku and Professor V P Kumar as Consultants, and Mr Kour Anam Kueh as Senior Lecturer and Senior Registrar.

 Official opening ceremony of the department (13 Feb 1993)